Onegaa J. McGhee

 2019 McClinton Outstanding Faculty Staff Award

-Upon receiving his undergraduate degree, he returned to DC and worked for the Black College Satellite Network to produce and direct a variety of broadcasts around the country.
-O.J. would soon enroll at Ohio University to pursue a graduate degree in telecommunication management.
-Following graduation, he worked at Black Entertainment Television and later taught at Morgan State University.
+McGhee, a married father of one, is a graduate of Clark Atlanta University, where he was a student-athlete and worked for the campus cable TV station.
+After graduating from Clark Atlanta, he returned to D.C. and worked for the Black College Satellite Network, producing a variety of broadcasts around the country before enrolling at Ohio University to pursue a graduate degree in telecommunication management.
+After earning his master’s, he worked at BET and later taught at Morgan State University in Baltimore.

 McGhee came to Carolina after working as director of communications at Florida A&M University’s College of Engineering Sciences, Technology & Agriculture and also has taught part-time at North Carolina State University.
 He currently serves as a member of the Inclusive Excellence Council in UNC’s Gillings School of Global Public Health and is pursuing a doctoral degree in higher education leadership at UNC-Wilmington.